fall inside a hole

 Thailand-produced Thomases have silver battery contacts and the updated front axle design also first used on James.
 Being made in Thailand, these engines have the smaller printed production stickers inside.
 Thomas, Annie, and Clarabel were all updated to say made in Thailand.
 The single split rear couplings were also changed to the modern strain-relief style.
 In the mid 90s the spacing of slits in the traction tires was also slightly wider than earlier or later tires for whatever reason.
 I have found mid 90s Thomases dating from July, August, November, and December of 1995 as well as June and September 1996.
 Later four-wheel Thomases I own date from July and October of 1998

-Similar Thomases were produced from 1995 through 1998, and first appeared in exported Battery Operated Rail System sets in 1997 and in Tomica World in 1998.
+Similar Thomases were produced from 1995 through 1998, and first appeared in exported Battery Operated Rail System sets in 1997 and in Tomica World sets and packs in 1998.
 There is most likely another updated box from 1997, as some other older characters received new box printings with updated compatibility lists around that time.
 The grey color used on faces (and the coach's roofs) varied somewhat throughout this era, starting out rather light in 1995 and seemingly getting progressively darker until a period in the early 2000s before the line was revamped when grays across the range were noticeably darker.

 Thomas the Tank Engine (Six-wheel version) (1998/1999)

-Throughout 1998 both four and six wheel Thomases were produced.
+Throughout late 1998 both four and six wheel Thomases were produced.
 Early examples of the six wheel Thomas I own date to October and December of 1998.

 In 1999 the new six wheel Thomas replaced the older four-wheel Thomas in individual releases with a new box with a different still from the television show on the box.
 The picture on the back of the box was updated to show the new six-wheeled Thomas.